Alireza Taghaboni: Background

 Taghaboni was born in Tehran in 1977.
-In 1995 he studied architecture in Guilan, Iran at University of Guilan.
-In 2002 he earned a master's degree in architecture.
+In 1995, he studied architecture in Guilan, Iran at University of Guilan.
+In 2002, he earned a master's degree in architecture.
 He is known for his inventive and experimental architecture.
-He earned a Ph.D. in architecture from Tehran's Azad University and he works at the Center for Contemporary Architecture in Tehran on the faculty.
+He earned a Ph.D. in architecture from Tehran's Azad University, and he works at the Center for Contemporary Architecture in Tehran on the faculty.

 Career

-He began his architecture in 2004 and he opened an architecture firm (Next Office) in 2009.
+He began his architecture practice in 2004, parallel to his doctoral course, and he opened an architecture firm (NextOffice) in 2009.
 He created the contemporary Sharifi-ha House with a moving facade in 2013.
 He also created the Cedrus Residential with its contemporary multi-layer facade and staggered balconies.
 He has designed 60 projects.

+In July 2025, Taghaboni attended the closing of “The Birth of Scale” exposition at the National Centre RUSSIA in Moscow, taking part in the event’s business and educational program and panel discussions alongside architects from Egypt, India, and South Africa.
+Reflecting on the exhibition, he emphasized how shared building techniques; particularly brick and other forms of masonry, link cultures through geometry, color, material, and structure.
+Outlining his professional outlook, Taghaboni argued that architects should be “radical” in design while avoiding ideological preconceptions, and that combining theoretical inquiry with careful observation and listening is essential to meet contemporary challenges.

 In an interview with the Financial Times he said that he was inspired by postwar Japan.